djdrysdale/digital-garden/notes/≈ Rumelt - Good Strategy Bad Strategy.md

 ---
-Title: Good Strategy Bad Strategy by Richard Rumelt
+title: Good Strategy Bad Strategy by Richard Rumelt
-Date: 2021-02-26
+date: 2021-02-26
-Description: Strategy depends on a three-part kernel of a diagnosis, a guiding policy, and coordinated action.
+description: Strategy depends on a three-part kernel of a diagnosis, a guiding policy, and coordinated action.
-Tags: literature
+tags: literature
 ---

 ## About